owulveryck/owulveryck.github.io/content/post/knative-part1.md

 For example, A process emits an event in a communication channel, and this event is received by any process listening on the same channel.

 An event is fired when a state changes.
-This architecture is suitable for AI system.
+This architecture is suitable for an AI system.
 In a data pipeline, every container processes the data; touching the data is modifying its state.

 Building a data pipeline in an event driven-architecture is a way to implement a scalable, decoupled architecture.
 As seen before, this architecture is more robust.
 The main drawback is the balance that needs to be done between scalability and real-time processing.